jval1972/Mars3D/readme.txt

 -------
 Fixed glitch in voxel software rendering.
 Corrections to external textures caching in software rendering mode.
+Fixed problem with lump reading when a namespace was required.

 Version 1.0.12.753 (20220410)
 -----------------